2023 Most Popular General Social Sciences Master's Degree Schools in the Middle Atlantic Region

 About 33% of the students majoring in social sciences at the school are women while 67% are male.

-With a ranking of #6, Towson University did quite well on this year’s most popular schools for general social sciences students working on their master’s degree.
-Located in the city of Towson, Towson is a public school with a fairly large student population.
+Towson University did quite well in this year’s ranking of the most popular places for general social sciences students to get a master’s degree.
+It came in at #6 on the list.
+Located in the city of Towson, Towson is a public college with a very large student population.

 Read full report on General Social Sciences at Towson University